Akinesia112/irdl/README.md

   - a path to an HDF5-file for partial data access not having to load the entire data into memory (`'hdf5'`)
   - a path to a SOFA-file, the standardised format for spatially oriented acoustic data (`'sofa'`)
   - a path to the unprocessed provider files as downloaded (`'raw'`)
-- Leverages [`pooch`](https://www.fatiando.org/pooch/latest/) to download impulse response datasets and verifies their integrity with a checksum.
+- Leverages [`pooch`](https://www.fatiando.org/pooch/latest/) to download impulse response datasets and verifies their integrity with DOI metadata or packaged hash registries.
 - Only downloads, extracts and processes what is actually needed.
 - Supports provider selection via ``provider=...`` / ``--provider ...`` with transparent ``auto`` resolution.
+- Restricts ``output_format="raw"`` to the canonical Provider while allowing ``auto`` to prefer mirrored SOFA-native Providers for processed outputs.
 - Adds `pooch`-support for dSpace repositories, such as TU Berlin [depositonce](https://depositonce.tu-berlin.de/home).
 - Data storage location can be set by the `IRDL_CACHE_DIR` environment variable (defaults to the user cache directory).
 - Output can be processed and exported to a custom location via the `export_dir` argument.